treezio/DriftHound/docs/slack-notifications.md

 1. In your app settings, navigate to **"OAuth & Permissions"**
 2. Scroll to **"Scopes"** → **"Bot Token Scopes"**
 3. Add these scopes:
-   - `chat:write` - Post messages to channels
+   - `chat:write` - Post and update messages in channels
    - `chat:write.public` - Post to public channels without joining
+   - `channels:read` - View basic channel info (needed for message updates)

 ### 3. Install App to Workspace